 Many children need extra deep touch pressure input to help the proprioceptive system (muscle and joint receptors) function properly.
 This extra deep touch may help with spatial boundary definition and body awareness.
-The Cuddle Swing or the Cocoon Swing might be the right option for calming and self-regulation.
+The Joki Swing or the Cocoon Swing might be the right option for calming and self-regulation.

 4. Flat Base Options for Added Flexibility

 For motor-based activities that work on eye hand coordination, crossing the midline or bilateral motor skills a flat base swing allows the child to sit, tall kneel, stand or tummy lie while doing motor planning tasks such as tossing bean bags into a bucket.
 The Platform Swing or the Soft Ride Glider are versatile and durable for this role.

 Be sure you have the proper hardware and installation instructions for all ceiling mounted or stand along swing frames.
 Swing hardware and frames should be inspected regularly for signs of wear.
 Adult supervision is recommended for all swing activities.